wesbos/clipboard-ts/readme.md

 ## Clipboard TS

-This script will take TS vis stdin, convert to JS and pass back via process.stdout
+This script will take TS via argv[2], convert to JS and pass back via process.stdout

 Meant to be used with automation apps like Better Touch Tool to make a "Paste as JS" keyboard shortcut.